These are some reference points before you start listing your products to eBay. Follow these tips before you get started!

 When you are looking to list new products to eBay there are a few things you will want to keep in mind.
 Even while using SellerActive’s publishing tool there are some requirements that eBay asks of its sellers.
 Hopefully this article can highlight some of the things you should be aware of before listing to eBay.

 Make sure that you are opted into eBay’s new business policies.

 - This is a requirement for you to list through SellerActive.
 You can find the direct link here: How to Opt into eBay's business policies

-- If you have more then one eBay account integrated with SellerActive you will need both accounts to be opted into process and applied to your corresponding SellerActive accounts.
+- If you have more than one eBay account integrated with SellerActive, you will need all ebay accounts to be opted into process and applied to your corresponding SellerActive accounts.

 After opting in, confirm your Default Policy options are established

 - After opting in you will see some options appear within your eBay integration tile.
 This information is going to be what is applied to any eBay listing within your SellerActive account.
 You can override these options within the SKUPane on a per SKU basis but if you do not want to go through the items one by one, this default option is a benefit to you.